 A plan without action is nothing– a good financial coach can help you set realistic, manageable goals and objectives based on sound financial practices.
 A good financial coach can provide you with motivation and accountability so you can actually DO specific actions to reach those goals and continue sound financial behavior.

 Financial coaching has three main goals.
 First, your coach will guide you to better understand your current situation.
-This is the “face your fears” step.
+This is the assessment or the “face your fears” step.
 Secondly, your coach will guide you to set a realistic budget and prioritize your spending.
-Next, you coach will guide you through a process to work through your challenges, change your attitude and behavior with finances, so you can reach your goals.
+Next, your coach will guide you through a process to work through your challenges, change your attitude and behavior with finances, so you can reach your goals.
 Lastly, but perhaps most importantly, your coach will guide you to make a realistic plan that you can work with to sustain your financial peace and prosperity.

 Of course your personalized plan may include consulting with appropriate resources (that may include lenders, creditors, attorneys, insurance professionals, etc.) to enable you to reach your goals, but it will be from YOUR educated perspective and driven by YOU to meet YOUR needs and goals.

 Even (especially?) really smart people can benefit from financial coaching

 It’s not about how smart you are or how much you know about finances and money management.
 It’s about what you DO–it’s about your behavior.